 - Every member of staff is dedicated to supporting you at Pimlico.
-If you feel like you need support – whether personal or academic – be sure to speak to a member of staff or the post-16 team.
+If you feel like you need support – whether personal or academic – be sure to speak to a member of staff or the Sixth Form team.

-- Personal issues: the post-16 team will respect your right to support and confidentiality, we can help you find specialist support and ensure your academic workload is manageable.
+- Personal issues: the Sixth Form team will respect your right to support and confidentiality, we can help you find specialist support and ensure your academic workload is manageable.

 6. Be Leaders: because you’re capable of it.

 - Set up clubs, societies, or events.
 Help younger students feel welcome and supported.
 Be the adult you imagine yourself to be in 5 years’ time.
 Be bold and take on responsibilities or find opportunities that might change your life.
 Don’t let your peers determine who you will become.
 You need to find your own pathway.